YeeHo/Glutton/README.md

 column 3: the chemical shift value of the backbone N

-column 4: the chemical shift value of the proton on the backbone C_Alpha
+column 4: the chemical shift value of the H on the backbone C_Alpha

 column 5: the chemical shift value of the backbone C_Alpha